Quick Summary

 Visual Element: An infographic timeline showing the entire 5-7 year journey from residency graduation to Board Certification, highlighting key milestones like Part I, Practice Collection Period, and Part II.

 ABOS certification is a voluntary process that demonstrates an orthopaedic surgeon's expertise and dedication to the specialty.
-Unlike medical licensure, which is required by law to practice medicine, board certification is a professional distinction that assures the public and the medical community of a surgeon's specialized knowledge and skill.
+Unlike basic medical licensure, which is required by law to practice medicine, board certification is a professional distinction that assures the public, your partners, and the broader medical community of your specialized knowledge and surgical skill.

 The Value of Certification

-- Hospital Privileges: Many institutions require board certification (or eligibility) for staff privileges.
+- Hospital Privileges: In the modern healthcare landscape, many institutions require board certification (or active board eligibility) for staff privileges.
+Without it, your practice locations are severely limited.

-- Career Advancement: Essential for academic promotions and leadership roles.
+- Career Advancement: Essential for academic promotions, leadership roles, and partnership tracks in private groups.

-- Patient Trust: A publicly verifiable marker of excellence.
+- Patient Trust: A publicly verifiable marker of excellence that patients increasingly look for when choosing a surgeon.

 | Aspect | Details |